 Here are some of the consequences of driving on defective tires:

 - Losing control of the car’s steering wheel

 Crashworthiness and Defective Tires

-Crashworthiness is a legal construct which seeks to answer the potential for an accident happening, keeping in mind a number of variables.
+Crashworthiness is a legal construct which seeks to determine the potential for an accident happening, keeping in mind a number of variables.
 Put simply, it is the ability of a vehicle to prevent injuries to occupants should there be a collision.
 That is to say, could you and other car occupants fared better in your accident?
 In addition, could the lack of a feature or defective aspect have reduced your injuries?
 Crashworthiness covers vehicle defects, which encompasses things like defective tires.
 In such cases, it may be possible to file a lawsuit naming a car or tire manufacturer as the defendant so you can collect money damages.

 Legal Help For Defective Products – Call Us NOW!

 These kinds of cases are very sensitive because of the likelihood of evidence (such as the tires in question) to disappear.
 Because of this, you want to act fast to get in touch with a car accident attorney such as myself so I can get to the root of your accident in a timely manner.
 The sooner you call us, the sooner we can get money in your pocket by way of a product liability lawsuit.
 The number to call is 877-561-3004, and your first consultation is on us.
 Thanks, and we look forward to hearing from you.